 CHARLESTON, W.Va. -- A Charleston-born U.S. Army veteran who had counseled other wounded vets to seek housing assistance from the Military Warriors Support Foundation

-Burgess, who grew up in Dunbar and now lives in Martinsburg, where he is a senior mass communications major at nearby Shepherd University, is the first vet living in West Virginia to receive a home through the program.
+became the surprise recipient of a mortgage-free home from the foundation during a ceremony Wednesday at Haddad Riverfront Park.Bruce E. Burgess was among veterans and active-duty military personnel invited to attend the ceremony, during which MWSF founder Lt.
+Gen. Leroy Sisco announced plans to expand the three-year-old organization's home donation program for combat-wounded vets.Since 2010, the MWSF has donated more than 300 homes, all fully renovated and equipped with accommodations for those dealing with injuries, to wounded veterans and their families in 35 states.
+In addition to the homes, typically valued at $150,000 to $250,000, participating vets receive three years of family and financial mentoring.Burgess, who grew up in Dunbar and now lives in Martinsburg, where he is a senior mass communications major at nearby Shepherd University, is the first vet living in West Virginia to receive a home through the program.
 His new home, which he will share with his wife, Tanya, and two children, is in Berkeley Springs.

 A number of announcements of MWSF home donations have been made during sporting and concert events, including 20 during shows headlined by country superstar George Strait.Sisco encouraged other wounded veterans to visit his organization's website, at www.militarywarriors.org

-Reach Rick Steelhammer at firstname.lastname@example.org or 304-348-5169.
+, to apply for its programs.Reach Rick Steelhammer at firstname.lastname@example.org or 304-348-5169.